Origin and History

 During the Seven Years' War, the regiment was under the effective command of its successive mestres de camp lieutenant:

-- since January 1 1748: Charles François, Comte de Canisy d'Hervilly
+- from January 1, 1748: Charles François, Comte de Canisy d'Hervilly

 Service during the War

 In 1756, the regiment was assigned to the guard of the coasts of Guyenne.

 By August 1, 1757, the regiment was garrisoning Blanquefort in the Bordeaux Country.

 In 1761, the regiment joined the French army operating in Germany.
 At the beginning of June, it was attached to the Army of the Lower Rhine.
 In mid-July, at the time of the Battle of Vellinghausen, it formed part of the corps of the Prince de Condé.